 REPLACE_WITH_KEYwith a secret scope and key name.
 For more details of setting up the secrets, see the notebook.

 If you set

 True, the script automatically restarts eligible clusters, which can cause active jobs to fail and reset open notebooks.
-To reduce the risk of disrupting your workspace’s business critical jobs, plan a scheduled maintenance window and be sure to notify workspace users.
+To reduce the risk of disrupting your workspace’s business-critical jobs, plan a scheduled maintenance window and be sure to notify the workspace users.

 Identify and optionally restart long-running clusters notebook

 When a job assigned to a terminated cluster is scheduled to run, or you connect to a terminated cluster from a JDBC/ODBC interface, the cluster is automatically restarted.
 See Create a job and JDBC connect.